 True dog aggression cannot be fixed with treats and “watch me” commands.
 It will not usually be fixed from attending a “Growly Class” (think for a moment how foolish the human concept of a “Growly dog class” is.
 Dogs are social creatures who learn from other people and from other example dogs so why would I place my dog into a large group of other dogs with the exact same issue?)
 Instead, get your dog extra exercise, structure and calming discipline, a great “heel”, proper house manners, don’t let him over-touch you or others, don’t let him escape petting or not come to you, and eventually you have to “jump in the pool” and get your dog more social and around other calm “example” dogs.
 Whatever the behavioral question is… the only answer is more sociability!

 Need help?
-Read my book or Give me a call!
+Read my first book or give me a call!
 I behaviorally rehab fearful and aggressive dogs with great success on a daily basis – and all WITHOUT food treats and WITHOUT harsh handling!
-Order my HOT-Listed book, Dog Myths (hundreds of folks are reserving their copies Now- hopefully thousands soon!)
+Order my HOT-Listed book, Dog Myths: What you Believe about dogs can come back to BITE You!
 Find out why it made the HOT List for so many weeks consecutive.
-Find out why the dog training and behavior modification industry is largely crap, way behind in their methods, and not that helpful.
+Find out why the dog training and behavior modification industry is largely crap, way behind in their methods, and honestly not that helpful when it comes to calmly rehabbing dogs with behavioral issues.
 And then, after you are shocked, you will be educated, equipped and inspired in the beneficial ways of natural dog handling and I promise you…you will notice BIG changes once you begin applying even a few of the amazing yet subtle and simple techniques contained within the pages of Dog Myths!
+In the very least read the free sampling on Amazon or Apple.

 Keep it peaceful,